jc-prg/mbox/BACKLOG.md

 * OK - filter for/group by artists
 * OK - edit metadata for playlists and web-streams
 * OK - show initial load time and running time in settings
+* OK - new icon set, due to license reasons

 - filter for genres (or other metadata ...)
 - use enhanced local player also for playlists (tracks & albums to be loaded)